-Purity is determined by testing for a variety of contaminants.
-Tests to detect contaminants are performed on samples of master seeds, primary cells, master cell stocks (MCS), ingredients of animal origin if not subjected to sterilisation (e.g. fetal bovine serum, bovine albumin, or trypsin).

-Procedures used to ensure that fetal or calf serum and other ingredients of bovine origin are free of pestiviruses should be of high concern and well documented.
-Tests to be used to minimise the risk of impurity vary with the nature of the product, and should be prescribed in the approved documentation of the manufacturing process.
+- Purity is determined by testing for a variety of contaminants.
+Tests to detect contaminants are performed on samples of master seeds, primary cells, master cell stocks (MCS), ingredients of animal origin if not subjected to sterilisation (e.g. fetal bovine serum, bovine albumin, or trypsin). - Procedures used to ensure that fetal or calf serum and other ingredients of bovine origin are free of pestiviruses should be of high concern and well documented.
+Tests to be used to minimise the risk of impurity ensure purity vary with the nature of the product, and should be prescribed in the Outline of Production or other documentation of the manufacturing process.